 '''

-#node,image,statemnt,comments,disable

-An example would be:

 "japan",,"cnfs:/gpfs/state",,,

 '''

 All nodes in the japan node group will have their state stored in the /gpfs/state directory on the machine known as cnfs.
-This is true for all images, unless an image name is specified in the $2^{nd}$ column.
+This is true for all images, unless an image name is specified in the 2nd column.

 When the node boots up, then the value of statemnt will be mounted to /.statelite/persistent.
-The code will then create the following subdirectory /.statelite/persistent/<nodename>

-This directory will be the root of the image for this node's persistent files.
+The code will then create the following subdirectory /.snapshot/persistent/<nodename> This directory will be the root of the image for this node's persistent files.